 - Add the tomato sauce and the water and bring to a boil.

 - Add the pasta, the salt, pepper and cinnamon.
-Cook, uncovered, over medium heat until the pasta is cooked well and the sauce has thickened (about 10 minutes).
+Cook, uncovered, over medium heat until the pasta is cooked well and the sauce has thickened (about 10-15 minutes).
+The longer it cooks, the thicker it will get.
+Don’t forget to stir, to avoid having the pasta sticking to the bottom of the pot.
 Enjoy!